videolan/x265/doc/reST/cli.rst

 .. option:: --analyze-src-pics, --no-analyze-src-pics

-    Enalbe motion estimation with source frame pixels, in this mode, motion estimation can be computed independently.
+    Enable motion estimation with source frame pixels, in this mode, motion estimation can be computed independently.
 Default disabled.

 Spatial/intra options